Antonio447-cloud/SSL-TLS-cryptographic-protocols-lb-using-nginx/README.md

 ## Outline

-- Apply HTTPS protocol and create an SSL/TLS digital for our DevOps tooling website.
+- Create an SSL/TLS digital certificate by applying HTTPS protocol for our DevOps tooling website.

 - Register a new DNS name.

-- Implement an Nginx load balancing solution.
+- Implement an Nginx load balancing solution for our DevOps tooling website.

 **NOTE**: *The HTTPS protocol and the SSL/TLS digital certificate will identify, validate and provide end-to-end encryption to our DevOps tooling website.*